aduffy70/LabNotes/_posts/2017/2017-08-22-ipyrad-cluster_threshold-tests.md

 # Results

-By plotting the cluster numbers at different thresholds, I can see when the Vandenboschia sporophytes (orange points) fall in with the Vandenboschia gametophytes (green points) by about 0.85:
+By plotting the cluster numbers at different thresholds, I can see that the Vandenboschia sporophytes (orange points) fall in with the Vandenboschia gametophytes (green points) at and below 0.85:

 ![cluster_threshold_tests1][image1]

 By plotting the mean cluster counts by cluster threshold I can see how the means compare and how the slopes change.
-At around 0.85, the total cluster counts for gametophytes and sporophytes become approximately the same (error bars are stdev).
-The slope of the sporophyte noticeably increases above 0.85 as well, suggesting that above this point we begin to split alleles into separate loci at a higher rate.
+Below 0.85, the total cluster counts for gametophytes and sporophytes are approximately the same (error bars are stdev).
+The slope of the sporophyte noticeably increases above 0.85, suggesting that above this point we begin to split alleles into separate loci at a higher rate.

 ![more_cluster_threshold_tests2][image2]